Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 Only select this, if you no longer need to use GRM Studio's functions, and wish to export your OSM Map data into a file which can be used in Arma 3's Terrain Builder tool.

 # 6. Generate Mod for Arma 3
-Selecting this button will export your map configuration file and all it's layers into pbo and into a mod ready to be used in Arma 3.
+Selecting this button will export your map configuration file and all it's layers into pbo and into a mod ready to be used in Arma 3.  <br>
 The amount of time for this process to do its thing and finish will vary on a variety of factors:
 - The size of the area you have selected
 - The complexity of the area you have selected